 - Begin daily thought recording for pain episodes

-- Practice the 3-minute breathing space twice per day
+- Practice 3-minute breathing space twice per day

 - Notice patterns in pain timing and triggers